JD-X1/compact_classification/README.md

 ## Running your own data

 To run your own data place all query mags into single directory and ensure each file uses the ".fna" extension.
-Assuming the necessary databases are available you can run the following:
+Assuming the necessary databases are available you can run the following from within the compact_classification directory:

 ```
 conda activate snakemake

 snakemake -s rules/taxa_class_EP_concat.smk \
     --cores [available threads] --use-conda \
-    --config  mag_dir=[MY_DIRECTORY] mode=EP\
+    --config  mag_dir=[MY_DIRECTORY] mode=EP \
     -p --keep-going --rerun-incomplete
 ```

 ## Getting help